 A Different Demographic Line-Up

 The line leading into the chambers for the hearing was rather lengthy.
 Consisting of many intellectual millennials; rather tech-savvy, straightforward, and ready for the proceedings.
 Will filtering practices resort in being regulated like a utility or will social media giants continue to dominate the markets?
 It was time for the tech-savvy intellectual millennials to hear the artificial intelligence (AI) plea.
-They would also endure the “pardon” for the lack of urgent care and concern to protect user’s private information by social media giants like Facebook.
+They would also endure the “pardon” for the lack of urgent care and concern to protect the user’s private information by social media giants like Facebook.

 Couple that with these giants not wanting any oversight while vowing to be transparent.
 How dare Congress consider the idea for tech giants to be regulated like a utility!
 Suppose for a minute committee members might consider eating their greens to gain strength to set some guidelines for these market leaders.

 Chairman Bob Goodlatte, Chair of the House Committee on the Judiciary, opened the hearing asking why tech giants should be treated differently from hotels, nightclubs, and even homeowners.
 “Society as a whole is finding it difficult to define what these social media platforms are and what they do,” said Goodlatte during his opening remarks.

 Facebook’s Head of Global Policy Management, Monika Bickert informed the committee that “Facebook is a place users have a choice and advertisers have a choice.”
 Furthermore, she emphasized that Section 230 of the Communications Decency Act of 1996 provides immunity from liability for providers and users of an interactive computer service.